-Kühni & Pfiffner (2001) reconstructed a large-scale erodibility map for the Swiss Alps, which 149 is mainly based on the geological and the geotechnical map of Switzerland (Niggli & de 150 Quervain, 1936).
-These authors used detailed field observations, frequency of landslides, as 151 well as structural and topographic parameters from the Rhine basin (Jäckli, 1957) situated in 152 the eastern Swiss Alps for calibration purposes, based on which erodibility classes were 153 154 assigned to distinct lithologies (figure 2b).
-Lithologies with a very high erodibility are mainly encountered in Molasse and Flysch deposits.
-A medium erodibility has been assigned to 155 156 Mesozoic carbonates that are exposed in e.g., the Helvetic nappes and Penninic Klippen belt.
-Paragneisses are considered to have a low erodibility, while the lowest erodibility has been 157 158 assigned to orthogneisses, amphibolites and granitoid rocks that are currently exposed e.g. in 159 the Aar massif.
+Kühni and Pfiffner (2001) reconstructed a large-scale erodibility map for the Swiss Alps, which is mainly based on the geological and geotechnical map of Switzerland (Niggli and de Quervain, 1936).
+These authors used detailed field observations, frequency of landslides, as well as structural and topographic parameters from the Rhine Basin (Jäckli, 1957) situated in the eastern Swiss Alps for calibration purposes, based on which erodibility classes were assigned to distinct lithologies (Fig. 2b).
+Lithologies with a very high erodibility are mainly encountered in molasse and flysch deposits.
+A medium erodibility has been assigned to Mesozoic carbonates that are exposed in, e.g., the Helvetic nappes and Penninic Klippen belt.
+Paragneisses are considered to have a low erodibility, while the lowest erodibility has been assigned to orthogneisses, amphibolites and granitoid rocks that are currently exposed, e.g. in the Aar massif.